Hyrules/VirtualMarlinFirmware/README.md

 This is a virtual version of a reprap 3d printer.
 It will answer to some basic M commands :
 You will need to connect it to some COM Port devices like BigTreeTech TFT screens using a USB to TTL serial dongle.
 I created it to test my version of the TFT3.5 firmware instead of always having to upload to a real 3D printer.
-The application does not serve a comm port by itself.
+The application does not serve a COM port by itself.
 It will only connect to one.

 - M105